mdcooper-mc/mdcooper-mc.github.io/content/projects/_index.md

 +++

 Welcome to my projects portfolio.
-This section highlights a selection of systems I've designed and delivered across cloud-native architecture, AI orchestration, and financial risk platforms.
+This section highlights a selection of systems I've designed and delivered across cloud-native architecture, AI orchestration, financial risk platforms and capital markets.
 Each project reflects a strategic approach to modularity, resilience, and operational clarity — whether it's orchestrating BAU workflows, extracting behavioural signals from market data, or embedding governance into model-driven pipelines.

 The portfolio is built around frameworks that are difficult to replicate and easy to extend.
 I focus on separating mechanical complexity from human intent, allowing systems to remain composable, cache-centric, and runtime-aware.